What is Counselling?

 The BACP is The British Association for Counselling & psychotherapies are a professional body and a registered charity that sets standards for therapeutic practice and provides information for therapists, clients of therapy, and the public.

 The BACP Ethical Framework for Good Practice in Counselling & Psychotherapy is the ethical code for counsellors, trainers, and supervisors within the counselling & psychotherapy field, which is also applicable to counselling & psychotherapy research, the use of counselling skills, and the management of counselling services within organisations and agencies.
 The ethical framework sets out to offer support and guidance on good practice in counselling and psychotherapy, the ethical principles of counselling and psychotherapy, the personal moral qualities of a counsellor and psychotherapist along with a professional conduct procedure of a counsellor and psychotherapist.
 For more information on the BACP please visit their website or download there Ethical Framework from here.

 How do I make an appointment or get more information?

 There are many ways in which you can make an appointment with Morgan Walker Counselling or contact us for more information.
 To make an appointment, please visit the make an appointment or contact page on the website and enter your details on the online forms and I will contact you back shortly.
 Alternatively you can email Kirsty Walker on email@example.com or call on 07815442999.

-These are a few questions you may have regarding counselling if you have any others please contact me.
+These are a few questions you may have regarding counselling, but if you have any others, please don't hesitate to contact me.